Kruemelkatze/dnsmasq-switcher/README.md

     sudo chgrp USER /etc/dnsmasq.conf*
     ```

-6. Allow the user to restart _dnsmasq_ without PW prompt by adding this to the _sudoers_ file.
+6. Allow the user to reload and restart _dnsmasq_ without PW prompt by adding this to the _sudoers_ file.

     ```bash
     sudu visudo
     ```

-    Add this line (be sure to replace USER):
+    Add these lines (be sure to replace USER):

     ```conf
     %USER     ALL=NOPASSWD:/usr/bin/systemctl reload dnsmasq.service
+    %USER     ALL=NOPASSWD:/usr/bin/systemctl restart dnsmasq.service
     ```

 7. Reboot